mikewesthad/mikewesthad.github.io/README.md

 ## Deploying

-The site is set up to deploy a new version anytime anything is pushed to the master branch.
+The site is set up to deploy a new version anytime anything is pushed to the `main` branch.